 Rehab can be a scary prospect when you don’t know what to expect.
 Moreover, some people hate the idea of having to live in a facility, away from their families.
 Others worry about their childcare responsibilities if they seek treatment.
 However, you have options in rehab.
 No two people are alike and for this reason, no two treatment plans are going to have the same exact effect.
 The main two different programs you’ll see are inpatient and outpatient.

-Inpatient rehab involves clients living for a period of time at the center they are treated at.
+Inpatient rehab involves clients living for a period of time at the center where they receive treatment.
 Outpatient centers allow clients to live at home and commute to the treatment center.
 Besides that, what’s the difference in inpatient vs outpatient rehab?
-How do you know which is best for you?
+How do you know which of these two options is best for you?

 Inpatient vs Outpatient Addiction Treatment

 Each of these programs can have certain subcategories of treatment, such as intensive outpatient programs.
-No matter the program you enroll in you can rest assured your treatment is of the highest quality.
+So, no matter the program you enroll in you can rest assured your treatment is of the highest quality.
 The important thing is to get into treatment, regardless of the program.

 Which Is Right for You?